Producers: Gianni Minervini and Antonio Avati

 Starring Nicolas Read, Marcella Laasch (The Kids Who Saved Summer), Sewell Whitney (Diane), Sarah Megan White (Camp Utopia), John Henry Richardson (Haunting Desires), Stephen O’Mahoney (Dead & Rotting), Trent Haaga (The Ghouls), Lilith Stabs (Bad Movie Police), and Brinke Stevens (The Naked Monster).
 Ariauna Albright (Polymorph) has a small part.

 Mega Scorpions is under copyright.
 Unfortunately, it’s never been released on disc.
 It is available on Amazon Prime.
-You can usually find it on other streaming systems.

 11 July 2020